A Convection-Diffusion model on a star shaped graph

 In view of the estimates for $\beta^n$ in \eqref{estt} we conclude that

-Since $f$ is a Lipschitz continuous function, \eqref{cauchy u}-\eqref{cauchy ut} guarantee that we can pass to the limit in \eqref{aprox} to obtain a weak solution in the time interval $(0,T)$ as in \eqref{weak-solution}.
-Repeating the same arguments on any interval $[nT,(n+1)T]$ we construct a global solution.
+Since $f$ is a Lipschitz continuous function, \eqref{cauchy u}-\eqref{cauchy ut} guarantee that we can pass to the limit in \eqref{aprox} to obtain a weak solution in the time interval $(0,T)$ in the sense of \eqref{weak-solution}.
+Repeating the same arguments on any interval $[nT,(n+1)T]$ we obtain the existence of a global solution.